AshMartian/unofficial-sense/README.md

 })
 ```

 The callback (optional) will be called anytime data updates from the Sense websocket.
-There are two status types that will be returned in this callback
+There are two (or more) status types that will be returned in this callback.
+Sense will also send data pertaining to new devices discovered and notifications.
+Those have been seen but not captured/documented.

 ### Authenticated
 ```json
 {